ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If what the code says, or at least implies after a quick glance, isn't what the code actually does then there is a deeper problem than just "bad code, bad programmer".
 We are not content with having the code being correct when we first check it in, we also want it to remain correct through multiple rounds of modification and extension by multiple people.
 Real-world programmers writing real-world programs tend to have other concerns in mind than the minutiae of implicit integer conversion rules and overflow semantics.
-What we want to do is reduce the number of ways things can go wrong, mitigate the bad effects when something does go wrong, and minimize the cognitive load to reduce bugs overall.
+What we want to do is reduce the number of ways things can go wrong, mitigate the bad effects when something does go wrong, and minimize the cognitive load to reduce bugs overall [(62)](https://news.ycombinator.com/item?id=29766658).
-We want to determine which choice leads to errors that are more common, have more dire consequences, and which are going to be harder to identify when they happen.
+We want to determine which choice leads to errors that are more common, have more dire consequences, and which are going to be harder to identify when they happen [(75)](https://youtu.be/82jVpEmAEV4?t=3675).
-We want tools; language and compiler included, that help us prevent errors.
+We want tools; language and compiler included, that help us prevent errors [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
 We want to help the compiler help us.
 If one choice makes it possible for the compiler to identify more of our mistakes then that is a point in favor of that choice.
 If one choice puts a larger responsibility on the programmer to eliminate edge cases then that is a point against the choice.
-The idea is the same as using `const` as much as possible.
+The idea is the same as using `const` as much as possible [(73)](https://news.ycombinator.com/item?id=2364065).
-Programmers do plenty of dumb mistakes, it is better if those can be found quickly in the IDE rather than during testing or, even worse, by the users.
+Programmers do plenty of dumb mistakes, it is better if those can be found quickly in the IDE rather than during testing or, even worse, by the users [(75)](https://youtu.be/82jVpEmAEV4?t=3830).

 We can have different priorities when deciding between using signed or unsigned integers, and put different importance on each priority from project to project.
 - Robustness: It should be difficult to write bugs and easy to identify them when they happen.